 On top of this, innovation projects can have their starting point in any perspective (we can call it the base perspective), and there are some perspectives that all innovation projects need to take into consideration.

-The base perspective for innovation can have its foundation in for example the discovery of new customer needs, changes in a market, or the development of new technology.
+The base perspective for process innovation can have its foundation in for example the discovery of new customer needs, changes in a market, or the development of new technology innovation.
 These three bases can be called "need-based", "market-based" and "technology-based".
 The only difference is what perspective that constitutes the foundation for the innovation.
 This is important for two reasons:

 1. Bring all perspectives